Latin American and Caribbean Studies

 - Work on your speaking and writing

-CLACS alumni have pursued graduate degrees in law, medicine, and sociology-demography.
-Many work as policy analysts, in the financial services sector, or in public interest law, while others work for the U.S. State Department.
+LACA alumni have pursued a range of professional careers in/on the region.
+Many have completed graduate degrees in law, medicine, or the social sciences.
+They have worked as policy analysts, in the financial services sector, in public interest, and for the US State Department.